Black Rose - Aeonium arboreum zwartkop

 Being a winter-growing plant, the Aeonium arboreum enters a state of dormancy during the scorching hot summer; during this time, the older leaves simply curl towards their points of growth rather than falling off entirely, giving the appearance of a black rosebud that is about to bloom.
 It's like a little garden masterpiece!

 The drought-tolerant black rose succulent can easily go a month or more without water.
-If they don't get enough water, the stems will start to show signs of discoloration, then start to shrivel up due to a lack of water.
+If they don't get enough water, the stems will start to show signs of discoloration, and then start to shrivel up due to a lack of water.
 If you notice this and then give them water again; the stems will swell up again as your aeonium black rose starts to absorb water into its stems.

 You should water your black rose Aeonium moderately in the growing period and sparingly in the summer during its dormant phase.
 Overwatering your black rose can cause the leaves to drop off, so be careful to never water them unless the soil is dry to at least a two-inch depth.